 Frame 0.
 Magic number = |9|0|0|0|5|S|I|M|#|#| where ## stands for the version number, e.g., 01.
 The magic number is always coded as a UTF-8 String, so it always starts with a byte equal to 9.

 Frame 7.
 Number of fields.
 The number of fields in the payload is indicated to be able to check the payload and to avoid reading past the end.
 The number of fields can be encoded using byte, short, or int.
-A 32-bit positive int (including zero) is the standard encoding.
+A 16-bit positive short (including zero) is the standard encoding.
+It can also be an int or long, allowing for messages with a vast number of fields.

 Frame 8-n.
 Payload, where each field has a 1-byte prefix denoting the type of field.

-In the rest of the manual (and in the example implementation), the federation id, sender id, receiver id, and message id are coded sing dot notation:
+In the rest of the manual (and in the example implementation), the federation id, sender id, receiver id, and message id are coded as UTF-8 Strings using dot notation.
+Any other coding is also valid.

 Suppose we have a simulation called IDVV.14.2 in which a message to change the (double) simulation speed to the value 0.2 is sent, of which the message type is DSOL.3.
 The message is sent by "MC.1" and received by "MM1.4".
 Suppose the message number is 124.
+The whole message is sent using big endian encoding.
 Then the message looks as follows (note that the double representation of 0.2 is 0x3FC999999999999A):

 or field by field: